Prajwalkhonde/Prajwalkhonde/README.md

-- 👋 Hi, I’m @Prajwalkhonde
+- 👋 Hi, I’m Prajwal Khonde
-- 👀 I’m interested in open sourse
+- 👀 I’m interested in open sourse,web development,blockchain development,cloud,devops etc
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data structures and algorithms
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me on twitter @PrajwalKhonde

 <!---
 Prajwalkhonde/Prajwalkhonde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.